 Students are only allowed to have two Mercer University Guests per person.
 Guests are expected to abide by the same rules and regulations as the residents.
-If a violation occurs, the host of the guest will be held accountable and the guests may be asked to leave the facility and/or campus.
+If a violation occurs, the host of the guest will be held accountable and the guests may be asked to immediately leave the facility and/or campus.
 Residents may have members of the opposite sex visit them in their housing facility during visitation hours, which are as follows:

 Guests are to be met at the door of the residence hall by the resident they are visiting.
 Guests are to be escorted at all times (including to the appropriate bathroom), so that they are clearly identifiable as that particular resident's guest.
 Guests may not be left alone in a student room and/or common area.